callmecavs/bricks.js/README.md

 > Momma said, "Stay patient." - Bricks, DJ Carnage

-But you don't need to, because Bricks is **a blazing fast grid layout generator for fixed width elements**.
+But you don't need to, because Bricks is **a blazing fast masonry layout generator for fixed width elements**.

 ## Usage